top of page

 Inductive arguments

-Often, premises are not intended to provide proof for a conclusion as in the case of deductive arguments, but are instead offered as evidence in support of the conclusion.
+While deductive arguments aim to provide proof for a conclusion, other arguments instead offer evidence in support of a conclusion (i.e., they render the conclusions likely or probable).
 These are inductive arguments.
 In a good inductive argument, the conclusion is likely rather than certain to follow from a set of true premises.
-For example:

 Mike just unexpectedly broke off his engagement with Julie. (premise 1)

-Julie was in love with Mike. (premise 2)
+Julie was in love with and wanted to marry Mike. (premise 2)

 Julie is probably upset. (conclusion)